tomdstanton/posii/README.md

 * DNA is ALWAYS lower case.
 When searching for a nucleotide residue at a position, use 'a' _not_ 'A'.

-* You can totally  mix nucleotide and amino acid inputs, why the hell not?!
-However, using `-tt` will only translate DNA to protein, not reverse-translate.
-I'm too lazy to implement this and is unnecessary for most use cases.
+* You can mix nucleotide and amino acid inputs, however using `-tt` will only translate DNA to protein, not reverse-translate.

-* Positions and slices should be formatted as number, or number:number...
-I don't want to have to put a failsafe in for people using wonky inputs, ok?

 ### Cookbook :cook: